tzhongaa/survey_named_entity_recognition/source/tool_comparison/fudannlp/README.md

 test_name.sh:
 -----------------
-    bash file to execute the example
+    bash file to execute the example.
+Used as Named Entity Recognition.

 result.txt:
 -----------------